pcda17/pcda17.github.io/week-01.md

     cd ../

-Finally, we’ll delete our test directory and the the file it contains.
+Finally, we’ll delete our test directory and the file it contains.
 Adding the `-r` option tells `rm`  to remove files recursively, meaning everything in the specified folder will be destroyed.

     rm -r test_dir